DSAutomations/dockerhass-docs/dockerpidocs.md

 * [portainer/portainer](https://hub.docker.com/r/portainer/portainer)
 * [nginx](https://hub.docker.com//nginx)
 ### Tags
 To get the desired version of a container, you may need to append a tag to it.
-The standard syntax is *`i<ImagenName:t>:<Tag>`* tags .
+The standard syntax is *`<ImageName>:<Tag>`*.
+Here is the list of both images and*

 # Volumes